 I’m Terry Ward, a Florida-based travel writer by profession and lover of world cultures, languages, souls, food, oceans, wild spaces and urban places by nature.

 Freelancer, journalist, reporter, travel writer

 Ever since my first trip to Europe with my parents when I was 11 years old, I’ve been fascinated by all things foreign and kept diaries to record life’s highlights and hard times.
-My earliest cultural awakenings came in learning that they eat snails in France and there was a brand of gummy bears in Germany shaped just like little Coca-Cola bottles.
-People had electricity in Europe…freedom and ATM machines, too!
+My earliest cultural awakenings were basic but made an impression nonetheless–that they eat snails in France and there was a brand of gummy bears in Germany shaped just like little Coca-Cola bottles.
 The world opened right up for me at a very young age, thanks to travel, and I went on expanding my horizons from there.